Skip to main content

 One project supported by EU funding is IWMPRAISE, which aims to demonstrate how integrated weed management supports more sustainable cropping systems that are resilient and profitable.
 The project brings together 37 partners from eight different European countries, including 11 universities and research institutions, 14 small and medium-sized enterprises and industrial partners, and 12 advisory services and end-user organisations.

-The EU also supported the creation of the Farmer’s Toolbox for Intergrated Pest Management.
-This database includes around 1300 examples of practices, techniques and technologies across eight IPM principles established at EU level and international level.
-It also includes 273 "crop-specific guidelines" developed by EU countries' national authorities and public bodies to implement the IPM requirements under the Sustainable Use of pesticides Directive (SUD).
+The EU also supported the creation of the Farmer’s Toolbox for Integrated Pest Management.
+This database includes many examples of practices, techniques and technologies across eight IPM principles established at EU level and international level.
+It also includes "crop-specific guidelines" developed by EU countries' national authorities and public bodies to implement the IPM requirements under the Sustainable Use of pesticides Directive (SUD).
 This toolbox includes good practices to help to replicate some techniques after adapting them to local or regional farm and agro-climatic conditions.
 It will be updated with additional examples on a regular basis.

 Legal bases